guptakaran11/grasskode-website/content/post/travel/sea-vietnam-dalat.md

 	<em>Streets of Đà Lạt</em>
 </p>

 I bought a 15 kVND ticket to the **Summer Palace of Bao Dai**.
-This was the kind of ticket fee that makes me happy a happy tourist.
+This was the kind of ticket fee that makes me a happy tourist.
 The palace was really nice.
 It was more of an open house with everything preserved the way it used to be when the royal family lived here; the bedrooms with their beds made up; the halls and sitting rooms with beautiful decor; the well maintained gardens.
 There was not much history to it but the house is pretty enough to contemplate the lives of it's erstwhile residents.
 I walked around for a good long hour without getting bored.

 <p class="postimg">
 	<img src="https://c2.staticflickr.com/9/8876/28993798761_29103ec10a.jpg" alt="summer-palace-2">